INTRODUCTION TO ASTRONOMY - 2022/3

 The module includes either a computer or telescope project.
 Students enrolled in physics with astronomy with undertake the telescope project where (weather willing) students will gain hands on experience of taking real observational data.
 They will develop software tools to analyse and interpret these data and write up a final report.
 Students not enrolled in physics with astronomy will undertake a computational project of similar scope and length, also culminating in a final report.

-NOEL Noelia (Physics)
+NOEL Noelia (Maths & Phys)

 Number of Credits: 15

 ECTS Credits: 7.5

 Framework: FHEQ Level 5